-A vision of Jesus on the cross changed everything for Bishop of Selby Martin Wallace, who was just 17 at the time.
-Until then he was a troubled teenager, following his parents to regular worship services.
-But now he was sure that Christ was alive, and he has since dedicated his life to helping others experience the reality of personal faith.
+A vision of Jesus on the cross changed everything for retired Bishop Martin Wallace, who was just 17 at the time.
+Until then he had been a troubled teenager, but now he was sure that Christ was alive, and he soon dedicated his life to helping others experience the reality of personal faith.

 And he is optimistic about the future of the Church.
 “Many people are very interested in spirituality but can sometimes find it difficult to connect that with the formal church.
 People want something that will touch their heart and soul, but they will not put up with boring, formal religion that has no content.
 Where there is spirituality that’s real, people are interested and will respond, but they have no time for dead religion.
 And the churches which have woken up to that are the ones that are growing.”

 Born in West Ham in London’s East End and later brought up on a council estate in Brighton, Bishop Martin described himself as a fairly regular churchgoer as a youngster (his parents were regular attenders) who got into “a huge amount of trouble” at school where he constantly played truant and got in with the wrong crowd.
 “If you didn’t belong to a gang you simply did not survive,” he said.